 Sano tugged with nervous but absentminded adjustment at his gi.
-He had no real reason to believe it looked bad — it wasn’t a tight or fitted garment; it didn’t matter how much of his chest showed; the thing just hung off his shoulders anyway — and when he realized what he was doing, he yanked his hands away and put them in his lap.
+He had no real reason to believe it was sitting wrong — it wasn’t a tight or fitted garment; it didn’t matter how much of his chest showed; the thing just hung off his shoulders in any case — and when he realized what he was doing, he yanked his hands away and stowed them in his lap.
 No reason to think I look any different than I ever do, he reminded himself somewhat fiercely.

 “Sano, are you all right?”

 Dammit, why can he always tell when something’s wrong?
-Well, maybe because I can’t stop playing with my stupid clothes… He caught himself smoothing out his pants even as he made this reflection, and again jerked his arms away.
+Well, maybe because I can’t stop playing with my stupid clothes… He caught himself smoothing out his pants even as he made this reflection, wishing almost subconsciously and for the first time in his life that he could steam the creases, and again jerked his arms away.
 With a self-conscious laugh he replied, “Yeah, yeah, I’m fine,” and avoided meeting Kenshin’s gaze.
-But he found as he raised a hand behind his head in one of his typical casual gestures that he immediately started fingering his hair as if to make sure it was all standing out from his head correctly.
+But he found as he raised a hand behind his head in one of his typical casual gestures that he immediately started fingering his hair as if to make sure it all stood out from his head correctly.

 I should just go out there and wait, he reflected, irritated.
-Being in here’s gonna give them ideas.
+Being in here’s gonna give them clues.
 A glance at the clock, however — perhaps his hundredth since he’d entered — nixed this idea.
 If I go out there now I won’t even know when it’s seven.
 He could never show up at all and I wouldn’t realize until midnight or something.
-So instead he concentrated on eating, glad that Kaoru was doing an evening teaching session at the Maekawa dojo and had left Kenshin to cook supper: it wouldn’t do to head out on an empty stomach, or, worse, an upset one.
+So instead he concentrated on eating, glad Kaoru was at an evening teaching session at the Maekawa dojo and had left Kenshin to cook supper: it wouldn’t do to head out on an empty stomach (or, worse, an upset one).

 Some symptoms must have continued to exhibit, though, for he suddenly felt Kenshin’s hand covering his own.
 Startled, he looked up into the big purple eyes he’d so successfully evaded just moments before, and blushed.
 It scared him when Kenshin touched him that gently.
 “Sano,” Kenshin said in a low, worried tone.
 “Are you really all right?”

-This more intense repetition of the question caught Yahiko’s attention, and the boy looked up from where he was avidly wolfing down his supper.
+This more intense repetition of the question caught Yahiko’s attention, and the boy looked up from where he was avidly wolfing down his food.

-‘Wolfing’ — why had he used that term?
-Wasn’t he trying to calm himself down?
+‘Wolfing’ — why that term?
+Didn’t he want to calm himself?